Fullmeals.

 Step 1: Prepare the Dough

 In a large mixing bowl, combine 450 gm of unsweetened khova, 50 gm of sweet khova, 125 gm of maida (all-purpose flour), and a pinch of cooking soda.
 Mix all the ingredients together without adding any water.
-Transfer the mixture to a flat surface and knead it well for several minutes until it forms a smooth, crack-free dough.
+Transfer the mixture to a flat surface and it well for several minutes until it forms a smooth, crack-free dough.
 If the dough feels too dry, you can add a few drops of water to bring it together.
-The key is to knead until the dough is very soft and pliable.
+The key is to until the dough is very soft and pliable.

 Step 2: Prepare the Sugar Syrup